 Consider well-fitting shoes made of leather, which can allow your feet to breathe and typically do not soak up as much sweat as cloth shoes.
 Wear open-toed sandals or flip flops when possible as well.

 Go barefoot at home so air can allow your feet to breathe.
 Detachable insoles can help too.
-Just make sure to remove them as frequently as possible allowing them to dry.
+Just make sure to remove them as frequently as possible to allow them to dry.

 5. Wear Socks and Change Them Frequently

-Wearing socks is also considered essential, especially those that absorb moisture like wool, cotton or a wool/cotton mixture.
+Wearing socks is also considered essential, especially those that absorb moisture, like wool, cotton or a wool/cotton mixture.
 Cotton or wool socks are much better than nylon.
-Some sports socks have ventilating holes to help keep feet dry.
-(8)
+Some sports socks have ventilating holes to help keep feet dry as well.

 6. Change Your Diet

-Dr. Kronfield explains that when this bacteria collects in the skin of the foot through perspiration and is then enclosed in a shoe, the odor can become extreme.
-But there are many things that can be done through our diet to reduce inflammation such as eliminating refined carbohydrates and balancing protein, healthy fats and complex carbohydrates by eating anti-inflammatory foods.
+Kronfield explains that when this bacteria collects in the skin of the foot through perspiration and is then enclosed in a shoe, the odor can become extreme.
+Thankfully there are many things that can be done through diet to reduce inflammation, such as eliminating refined carbohydrates and balancing protein, healthy fats and complex carbohydrates by eating anti-inflammatory foods.
 Reducing alcohol consumption and cigarette smoking will also go a long way to relieve the perspiration and odor of stinky feet.

 Sweaty feet, known as palmoplantar hyperhidrosis, means excessive sweating and usually causes stinky feet.
 The sweat glands in the foot area of the body are what produces the odor.

 Because the foot has around 250,000 sweat glands, feet tend to sweat more than other parts of the body.
-These sweat glands have a purpose, however.
-The reason for all these sweat glands is to keep the skin moist, acting as a thermostat, in a sense, to help regulate the body temperature.
+The reason for all these sweat glands is to keep the skin moist, acting as a thermostat, in a sense, to help regulate body temperature.

 When it’s hot outside or perhaps you get extremely warm when exercising, the thermostat kicks in to make sure your body temperature stays in check.
 To do this, the glands secrete sweat, but it’s a bit different than other parts of the body in that the glands constantly secrete sweat that’s usually unnoticeable.